-Okay.
-It's a Fender Stratocaster; it's made in 1957.
-I can tell that from several things that I'm going to show you.
-I'm going to pick up the guitar; we can start off with the back.
-It's a maple neck, which was made up until 1958, I believe, and this is what they call a skunk stripe.
+It's a Fender Stratocaster.
+It was made in 1957.
+I'm going to pick up the guitar so we can start off with the back.
+It's a maple neck, which was made up until 1958, and this is what they call a skunk stripe.
 The other thing that lets you know that it's a '57 is that it's a two-tone sunburst.
-This finish, instead of being black to red to yellow, is black to yellow.
-It's a non laminated plate over the tremolo area on the back.
-I'm going to turn it around, and on the front of the guitar, you can see that the neck has a maple fingerboard.
-I took the neck off earlier, and inside of here there's a date of 8/57, and that matches with everything else that I saw on the guitar before I did this, so it made me feel comfortable in thinking it is that.
+This finish, instead of being black to red to yellow is black to yellow.
+It's a non-laminated plate over the tremolo area on the back.
+I'm going to turn it around.
+And on the front of the guitar, you can see the neck has a maple fingerboard.
+I took the neck off earlier, and inside of here, there's a date of 8/57.
+And that matches with everything else that I saw on the guitar before I did this.
+So it made me feel comfortable in thinking it is that.
 This pick guard is right for the year.
-It's a non laminated white pick guard with screws that don't look like they've really ever been off.
-You would want to take the guitar completely apart to totally authenticate it, but all the parts, the colors, the patina of everything that I see looks right, looks real original, really nice.
+It's a non-laminated white pick guard with screws that don't look like they've really ever been off.
+All the parts, the colors, the patina of everything that I see looks right, looks really original, looks really nice.
 The tremolo bar, which would go in here, is replaceable.
 You can find that part.
-Has anyone given you any idea as far as the guitar's value?
+Has anyone given you any idea about the guitar as far as its value?

-Right, electric guitars, there's a lot of things that can be changed about them.
-I have every reason to believe this is all original, really nice.
 I feel real comfortable in thinking that the value is significantly more than that.
-I would guess somewhere in the neighborhood of $15,000 to $17,000, and it's a nice thing.
+I would guess somewhere in the neighborhood of $15,000 to $17,000.
+It's a nice thing.
+You're very lucky.